Disasters through the Lens

 28 Oct 2020

-Climate Change, Disaster, Environment
+Climate Change, Disaster Management, Environment

 Armed with lenses, photojournalists go into the unknown zones to identify and capture moments that matter and show them to the world.
 During natural disasters, photography can also be a way to provide a sense of scale, while humanising the disasters.